herrevilkitten/holiday-in-ten-towns/Session_13.md

 	* Dezan welcomed everyone to lower Netheril.
 	* Fauxzan explained what is going on.
 Avarice got angry and started looking around.
 Fauxzan mentioned a message from Dezan: "Fuck you Avarice, you're not getting it."
 	* Gryn spent his time looking around the room.
 He found "some stuff," including a small brass key and a seal scroll tube made of shardalin.
 	* RJ looked in the western part of the room.
 A stone altar with an 8-pointed star was attached to the ceiling.
-Sheelah figured it out.
+Sheelah informed RJ and Gryn that it's an altar to Mystryl.
 	* Midnight took the amulet that was on the desk.
+* The group went down to the fourth level.
+	* Avarice floated down with Fauxzan.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNzg2NTM1NzIyLC0yMTA2MjUyMjA5LC0xMT
-kxMzYxMTAzXX0=
+eyJoaXN0b3J5IjpbLTEwODg0ODAxNjEsLTIxMDYyNTIyMDksLT
+ExOTEzNjExMDNdfQ==
 -->